Buying vs Renting: What should your business choose?

 Whereas when buying an office space, SMEs know what to expect on the expenses side.
 There is no shortage of commercial property loans in Singapore, which are offered by providers like OCBC.
 What’s more, they come with different loan terms to suit every business’ purposes.

 When taking a bank loan for commercial property, you will know the Effective Interest Rate (EIR) and repayment period up front.
-This means you can simply set aside the sum of money every month with the help of a loan calculator, and take up fixed or floating interest rate packages with your desired repayment period of up to 30 years.
+This means you can simply set aside the sum of money every month with the help of a loan calculator, and take up a package with your desired repayment period of up to 30 years.

 Should circumstances change, there is also the possibility of shortening your repayment period to pay less interest over time.
 This is of course subjected to a review by the banks.